 Start the integration software by running the following command:

 docker run \ --interactive \ --tty \ --publish 8080:8080 \ --rm \ dfinity/rosetta-api

 This command starts the software on the local host and displays output similar to the following:

 Listening on 0.0.0.0:8080 Starting Rosetta API server

-By default, the software connects to the ledger canister running on the Internet Computer production network, but rather it connects to one of the testnets.
+By default, the software does not connect to the ledger canister running on the Internet Computer production network, but rather it connects to one of the testnets.

 If you have been assigned a test network and corresponding ledger canister identifier, you can run the command against that network by specifying an additional